What are the Best Golf Clubs for Seniors to Buy?

 What Club Styles are Preferable?

-The style which is preferable for seniors is those which help them achieve greater distance while using less effort in their swing.
+The style of clubs which are preferable for seniors are those which help them achieve greater distance while using less effort in their swing.
 Golf shafts which are flexible, such as graphite shafts, will help to make up for declining swing speed and flexibility.
 One style which is particularly effective at making up for the diminishing abilities of a senior golfer are hybrids, which combine the good qualities of woods and irons, and that allows a player to get more distance out of the swing with less power.

-The Callaway Men’s Strata Ultimate Complete Set is a 12-piece set consisting of high-performance woods and irons, with the primary engineering principle being that of injecting a boost to your swing speed.
-They are lightweight and sturdy and do a good job of getting the ball airborne, while also providing maximum forgiveness on mishits.
+The Callaway Men's Strata Ultimate Complete Set is a 12-piece set of golf clubs consisting of high performance woods and irons, with the primary engineering principle being that of injecting a boost to your swing speed.
+They are lightweight and sturdy, and do a good job of getting the ball airborne, while also providing maximum forgiveness on mishits.

-Another set that is really excellent for supplying more distance is the TaylorMade M2 Combo Golf Set, which includes the company’s flagship M2 hybrids, wedges, and irons, all in one set.
-These are considered to be the longest options on the senior market, so if distance is your only weakness, these will be a big help.
+Another set of golf clubs which is really excellent for supplying more distance is the TaylorMade M2 Combo Golf Set, which includes the company's flagship M2 hybrids, wedges, and irons, all in one set.
+These are considered to be the longest golf clubs on the senior market, so if distance is your only weakness, these clubs will be a big help.